v-susbo/azure-stack-docs/azure-stack/aks-hci/overview.md

 ### The network configuration for Azure Stack HCI

 The network connected to VMs on the Azure Stack HCI cluster requires a dedicated scope of DHCP IPv4 addresses available for Azure Kubernetes Service and accessible by VMs on the Azure Stack HCI cluster

-You cannot use VLAN tags on your network for Azure Kubernetes Service on Azure Stack HCI.
-Use access (untagged) ports on your network switches for the network used by Azure Stack HCI and the Azure Kubernetes Service VMs.

 ## Next steps